-Children’s work spaces can have a significant effect on their focus, concentration and their engagement with homework.
-Every child will have different preferences and requirements for a study space, says Clair Strong
+Children’s work spaces have a significant effect on their focus, concentration and their engagement with homework.
+With home study currently a requirement for many families with young children, here are some inspiring options for young people’s work spaces, says Clair Strong

 Encouraging your children to sit still and do their homework isn’t always easy.
 With toys, devices and TV providing an enticing distraction, keeping them focused can feel like you’re fighting a losing battle.
 The best solution?
 A dedicated study space, just for them.
 Whether it’s at the kitchen table, tucked under the stairs, or in a corner of their bedroom – here’s how to create a space that succeeds.